Grant-Greer/Shortly-/README.md

-### Objective

-Using JavaScript and React, your challenge is to build out a URL shortening web app, integrate with the [shrtcode API](https://app.shrtco.de/docs), and get it looking as close to the design as possible.

-### Brief

-URL shortening is a technique on the Web in which a Uniform Resource Locator (URL) may be made substantially shorter and still direct to the required page.
-This is achieved by using a redirect that links to the web page that has a long URL.
-For example, the URL "https://example.com/assets/category_B/subcategory_C/Foo/" can be shortened to "https://example.com/Foo", and the URL "http://example.com/about/index.html" can be shortened to "https://goo.gl/aO3Ssc ".

-Your challenge is to build out this landing page, integrate with the [shrtcode API](https://app.shrtco.de/docs) and get it looking as close to the design as possible.

-Your users should be able to:

--   View the optimal layout for the site depending on their device's screen size
+# Shortly

+A simple web application that allows you to shorten any valid URL.
+The app integrates with the shortcode API and provides a user-friendly interface.
+This project was built with React, TypeScript, Vite + SWC.

+## Features

 - Shorten any valid URL
+- View the optimal layout for the site depending on the device's screen size
--   See a list of their shortened links, even after refreshing the browser
+- See a list of your shortened links, even after refreshing the browser
--   Copy the shortened link to their clipboard in a single click
+- Copy the shortened link to your clipboard in a single click
--   Receive an error message when the `form` is submitted if:
-    -   The `input` field is empty
+- Receive an error message when the form is submitted if the input field is empty

-Your task is to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design to work to along with active states.

-You will find all the required assets in the `/images` folder.
-The assets are already optimized.
-The designs are in JPG static format.
-This will mean that you'll need to use your best judgment for styles such as `font-size`, `padding`, and `margin`.

-There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.

-### Evaluation Criteria

--   **JavaScript** best practices
--   Show us your work through your commit history
--   We're looking for you to produce working code, with enough room to demonstrate how to structure components in a small program
--   Completeness: did you complete the features?
--   Correctness: does the functionality act in sensible, thought-out ways?
--   Maintainability: is it written in a clean, maintainable way?
--   Testing: is the system adequately tested?

-### Deliverables

-Make sure to include all source code in the repository.

-### CodeSubmit

-Please organize, design, test, and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-**Have fun building!** 🚀

-The afterglow Team
+## How to Use

+1. Enter a valid URL into the input field
+2. Click the "Shorten" button
+3. Your shortened link will appear on the screen
+4. To copy the link to your clipboard, simply click the "Copy" button

+## Error Messages

+If the input field is empty, you will receive an error message indicating that a URL is required.
+Please enter a valid URL and try again.

+## Conclusion

+Overall, Shortly is a fast and convenient way to shorten your URLs.
+Whether you're a marketer, blogger, or just someone who wants to share links, this app is perfect for you.
+With its robust and efficient architecture built with React, TypeScript, Vite + SWC, you can trust that your links will be shortened quickly and easily.
+Try it out and see for yourself!